strawlab/MultiCamSelfCal/MultiCamSelfCal/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%% Explanation of the configuration variables
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-../CommonCfgAndIO/configdata.m

-- config.paths.data = ['/scratch/WorkingCalib/'];
+- [Paths]
+  Data: PATH
+  # matlab: config.paths.data

   The main working directory containg all data.
 Some data may be in subdirectories.

-- config.files.basename = 'arctic';
+- [Files]
+  Basename: arctic
+  # matlab: config.files.basename

   Basename for all.
 This basename will be the main common identifier in all exported files.

-- config.paths.img = [config.paths.data,config.files.basename,'%d/'];
+- [Paths]
+  Camera-Images: PATH_TEMPLATE
+  # matlab: config.paths.img

   Basename for image sub-directories.